Philippines Socioeconomic Panel Survey (PSPS)

 Nastasha Brigitte Kuan

 Nastasha Brigitte Kuan is a Research Associate at IPA Philippines.
-She is currently working on the Philippines Socioeconomic Panel Survey (PSPS) and the Higher Education Sub-study.
+She is currently working on the Philippines Socioeconomic Panel Survey (PSPS) and the Higher Education sub-study.

 Read Full Bio

-Policy and Project Development Manager
+Senior Policy & Program Development Manager

 Tara Marwah